ClickHouse/clickhouse-jdbc-bridge/README.md

 * Monitoring

-    You can use [Prometheus](https://prometheus.io/) to monitor metrics exposed by JDBC brige.
+    You can use [Prometheus](https://prometheus.io/) to monitor metrics exposed by JDBC bridge.
     ```bash
     curl -v http://jdbc-bridge:9019/metrics
     ```